PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 opam install coq-compcert-64.3.7~coq-platform~open-source coq-vst-64
 ```

-## Install Method 2: manual make with opam / coq-platform supplied CompCert
+## Install Method 3: manual make with opam-supplied CompCert

+Download the VST sources (by cloning the repo, or by unzipping
+a release .zip or .tar.gz file).

-For a manual make please follow this procedure:
+Then follow this procedure:

 1. Make sure CompCert and Flocq Coq `.vo` files are installed in
    ```